kotas/jarty/README.md

 - Jarty is a template engine.
 - JavaScript implementation of Smarty ( http://www.smarty.net/ ), which
-  is the popular template engine for PHP.
+  is a popular template engine for PHP.
 - Supporting variable substitution, if, foreach, modifiers (pipes), and so on.

 ## Example?